-The International Students and Scholars Office (ISSO), now the Office of International Affairs (OIA), coordinates programs, services and regulatory policies/procedures for non-immigrants and immigrants enrolled at N.C.
-A&T. International assistance is offered with issuing certificates of eligibility (I-20/DS-2019), conditional admission, deferment and enrollment processes, prearrival and arrival, housing, insurance, immigration matters, on-campus work authorization, orientation, and adjustment to the university and the community.
-The office also collaborates with the Office of Intercultural Engagement (OIE) and academic departments to provide programs and activities that enhance exposure to academic, cultural, social and personal development for international students and scholars.

-Federal regulations governing students and scholars are complex, and there are severe consequences for non-immigrants who fail to comply with immigration regulations and provisions for maintaining status and/or visa renewal eligibility.
-Non-immigrants are encouraged to speak with the ISSO regarding immigration matters that may negatively impact continued enrollment at the university and/or eligibility to remain in the United States if status is jeopardized.
+Federal regulations governing emigrant and international scholars are complex.
+There are severe consequences for emigrant and international scholars, faculty, and staff who fail to comply with immigration regulations and provisions for maintaining status and visa renewal eligibility.
+The Office of International Affairs (OIA) coordinates programs, offers services, and governs regulatory policies and procedures for emigrant and immigrant scholars enrolled at N.C.
+A&T. The range of international services the OIA provide include: issuing certificates of eligibility (I-20/DS-2019), conditional admission, deferment and enrollment processes, pre-arrival and arrival housing, insurance, immigration matters, on-campus work authorization, orientation, and adjustment to the University and the community.
+OIA also collaborates with the Office of Intercultural Engagement and academic departments to provide engaging programs and activities that enhance international students' and scholars' exposure to educational, cultural, social, and personal development.
+All University-connected parties are encouraged to speak with the OIA regarding immigration matters that may negatively impact continued enrollment or eligibility to remain in the United States if their status is jeopardized.

-The Office of International Affairs is located in Academic Classroom Building, room 213, near the Dowdy Administration Building and the parking deck.
-Please call (336) 334-7551 or e-mail: isso@ncat.edu for additional information.
-Please go to United States Citizenship and lmmigration Services (USCIS) and the United States Department of State (DoS) for specific information.
+The OIA is located in Academic Classroom Building, room 213.
+Please call (336) 334-7551 or e-mail: IOA@ncat.edu for additional information.
+Please get in touch with the United States Citizenship and Immigration Services (USCIS) and the United States Department of State for specific information.